Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 It can be hard to decide whether you should apply for a job.
 It helps to understand where the job posting comes from.
-In larger companies, they are written by HR with little or no input from the people actually making the hiring decision.
+In larger companies, HR will write the job postings.
+Usually with little or outdated input from the people making the hiring decision.
 The qualifications might be copied from similar roles in a different project or department.
 Sometimes a staffing agency writes the job postings.
 They are even further removed from the person who actually knows what the job entails.

 Also, realize that one candidate rarely has all the qualifications listed.
-In many cases, the managers are hoping the candidates they interview have 80% of the qualifications and are bright enough to pick up the remaining 20% on the job.
+Often, managers hope candidates have 80% of the qualifications and are bright enough to pick up the rest on the job.
 So a big part of the interview process is assessing how well you learn new skills.

 Don’t think that missing one or two bullet points on the basic qualifications list means you can't apply.
-Actually, that makes you just about average.
+Actually, that makes you about average.
 How you compensate for your missing qualifications is what will make you stand out.

 Not Enough Years of Experience

 Can you apply for a job when you have fewer years of experience than they are asking for?
 How can I make up for it if I have 3 years of experience and the job description requires 5 years?

 Whether you stand a chance applying for a job you don't have enough experience for depends mostly on the discrepancy in years and how relevant your previous experience is to the position.